cloudblog004/fantasticfoodies/content/en/posts/1035-recipe-of-quick-easy-bake-stuffed-chicken-cordon-bleu-with-hollandaise-sauce.md

 1. Prepare 1 stuffed burger press

 Perhaps a light sauce could have been served with it.
-Easy Chicken Cordon Bleu stuffed with ham &amp; melted cheese!
+Easy Chicken Cordon Bleu stuffed with ham & melted cheese!
 Baked, not fried and easy to make, no toothpicks required!
 For a quicker version, you may also like this Skillet Chicken Cordon Bleu which doesn&#39;t require rolling or breading.

 <!--inarticleads2-->